Mailbox Storyboard Startup MBA Student Combines Digital & Analog for Greeting Cards by Mail

 Even four years ago, “On paper or via email, today’s greeting cards are mass-produced, impersonal and downright cheesy”, said Inc Magazine writer, Larry Kim, in an article about the business.

-Tellinga is using the best of digital to create an intimate way of offering greetings, congratulations, or sympathies to friends, family and colleagues.
-The startup has identified an opportunity, which is growing in step with the impersonal nature of so many electronic and formal forms of communication.
+Tellinga, the mature mailbox storyboard startup uses the best of digital to create an intimate way of offering greetings, congratulations, or sympathies to friends, family and colleagues.
+Tellinga identified an opportunity, which is growing in step with the impersonal nature of so many electronic and formal forms of communication.
 What founder Alex says is that Tellinga offers personalized greeting cards that tell your story.
 That is the ‘grab’ of the business that resonates with those of us who find it hard to find printed or paperless cards that convey our real message.

-When he completes his MBA, Alex has plans to integrate a sharing economy model into Tellinga in an effort to streamline the onboarding of aspiring artists and writers.
+Alex has integrated a sharing economy model into Tellinga in an effort to streamline the onboarding of aspiring artists and writers.
 The writers will create love letters, poems, or fun narratives which will be paired with the illustrations to more fully tell the stories that people want to share.
-He is purposefully imagining that his mailbox storyboard startup will grow in sales, but more significantly grow in ideas—of the kind of business that blossoms.
+His purposeful mailbox storyboard business will continue to grow in sales, but more significantly grow in ideas—of the kind of business that blossoms.
 It will demonstrate that business can fully live connection, trust and love.